ES7/Robotics/e-Yantra/ROS.md

 **`/etc` – Configuration files :-** The configuration files of BIOS and other similar files can be found in /etc. We can edit these configuration files in a text editor.
 Basically, every single kind of configuration file is located in /etc, including but not limited to system configuration files.

 **`/home` – Home Folder Containment :-** There’s a home folder for every user on the system and each one is contained together in the /home directory.
 These folders are created using the name of the user name.
 Home folder → /home/name.
-These home folders contain your user data files and configuration files that are specific to the user, which is also the one of the only types of configuration files that are stored elsewhere besides /etc.
+These home folders contain your user data files and configuration files that are specific to the user, which is also the one of the only types of configuration files that are stored elsewhere besides /etc.<br>
-**NOTE :-** If one wants to modify other files on a system, they must become the root user, as each user only has write permissions for their own home folder.
+**NOTE :-** If one wants to modify other files on a system, they must become the root user, as each user only has write permissions for their own home folder (/home/name).

 **`/lib` – Libraries for Programs :-** Each program or binary uses specific libraries to function and the /lib directory is where these libraries can be located.